dansomething/ai-pane.nvim/README.md

   -- Disable default keymaps if you want to define your own create_keymaps = false,

+  -- Only search AI panes in the current tmux window current_window_only = true,

   -- Add custom prompts
   prompts = {